Mohammed Ali Naqvi

-Mohammed Ali Naqvi (born 1979) is a Pakistani filmmaker based in New York City.
+Mohammed Ali Naqvi (born 1969) is a Pakistani filmmaker based in New York City.
 He is known for documentaries which shed light on the socio political conditions of Pakistan, and feature strong characters on personal journeys of self-discovery.
 Notable films include Insha’Allah Democracy (2017), Among the Believers (2015), Shame (2007), and Terror’s Children (2003).

 Early life and background

 Naqvi was born in Montreal, Canada, and spent his early years between Canada, Pakistan and the US.
 After completing a Bachelor of Arts degree from the University of Pennsylvania in 2001, and theatre training from the Lee Strasberg Theatre and Film Institute, Naqvi founded B.L.A.H Productions, an off-off-Broadway theatre company in New York, for which he produced, directed and acted in a number of plays.
+Naqvi is part of the LGBTQ movement representing Pakistan and Queer Shia Community.